oracle/python-cx_Oracle/doc/src/api_manual/soda.rst

       <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&
       id=GUID-A2E90F08-BC9F-4688-A9D0-4A948DD3F7A9>`__ to 19 or lower.

-    Otherwise you may get errors such as "ORA-40659: Data type does not match the specification in the collection metadata".
+    Otherwise you may get errors such as "ORA-40842: unsupported value JSON in the metadata for the field sqlType" or "ORA-40659: Data type does not match the specification in the collection metadata".

 .. _sodadb: